dustinpfister/blog_posts/_posts/lodash-defaults.md

 ## 4 - Conclusion

 The lodash \_.defaults method one of the many methods in lodash that makes it a great utility library.
 This is something that comes up a lot when making projects.
 One way of other I just work through it, but if lodash is part of the stack it is nice to know that I have this available as an option.
-If you enjoyed this post you might want to check out my [main post on lodash](/2019/02/15/lodash/) in general.
+If you enjoyed this post you might want to check out my [main post on lodash](/2019/02/15/lodash/) in general, or one of my many other [various posts on lodash](/categories/lodash/).